 When Yve first started at Metronom Health the team would use the cloud-based version of Atlassian’s tools.
 This was due to the very small scale of the team, and the fact that they did not have a dedicated IT department.
 However, this cloud-based approach soon changed.
 “Since we are developing a medical apparatus, we need to comply with certain regulations.
 This means that all the tools we use to develop our product also need to adhere to these regulations.”

 “Metronom Health may not be the most typical kind of Jira user.
-We heavily rely on automated testing and those test results are automatically added into Jira.
-This led to a couple of unique use-cases that provided some challenges: What was the optimal workflow, and which add-ons should we use to achieve it? iDalko worked together with the developers of certain add-ons to see what was possible, and how certain products needed to be configured to do what we wanted.”
+We heavily rely on automated testing and those test results are automatically added to Jira.
+This led to a couple of unique use cases that provided some challenges: What was the optimal workflow, and which add-ons should we use to achieve it?
+Idalko worked together with the developers of certain add-ons to see what was possible, and how certain products needed to be configured to do what we wanted.”

-Removing unnecessary timesinks is vital for Yve and his team since they’re working on a product that needs to be market-ready as soon as possible.
-By outsourcing distracting things like software updates, the maintenance of add-ons, and paperwork to iDalko’s Managed Services, Metronom Health can focus on their goal: finally removing the blindfold, and putting people with type 1 diabetes back in the driver’s seat.
+Removing unnecessary time sinks is vital for Yve and his team since they’re working on a product that needs to be market-ready as soon as possible.
+By outsourcing distracting things like software updates, the maintenance of add-ons, and paperwork to Idalko’s Managed Services, Metronom Health can focus on its goal: finally removing the blindfold, and putting people with type 1 diabetes back in the driver’s seat.